Time1ess/ProxyPool/README.md

 ## Data in Redis

-All proxy information are stored in Redis, the configuration of Redis is not necessary to this tool.
+All proxy information are stored in Redis.

 ### Rule(hset)